 CINCINNATI - An Ohio federal magistrate judge did not err in dismissing, as redundant, a declaratory judgment counterclaim of noninfringement filed by an alleged downloader of various copyrighted films, the Sixth Circuit U.S. Court of Appeals ruled Aug.
 28 (Malibu Media LLC v.
 David Ricupero, No. 16-3628, 6th Cir., 2017 U.S. App.
 LEXIS 16586).

-ALEXANDRIA, Va. - Allegations of invalidity by FitBit Inc. with regard to a patented system for collecting health, wellness and fitness data with a sensor device were rejected Aug.
-4 by the Patent Trial and Appeal Board (FitBit Inc. v.
-BodyMedia Inc., IPR IPR2016-00543, PTAB).
+ALEXANDRIA, Va. - The three remaining claims of a patent covering a system for monitoring health, wellness and fitness were deemed unpatentable pursuant to Sections 102 of the Patent Act, 35 U.S.C.
+102, on July 19 by the Patent Trial and Appeal Board (FitBit Inc. v.
+BodyMedia Inc., No. IPR2016-00545, PTAB).

 MONTGOMERY, Ala. - An Alabama federal magistrate judge erred in declining to issue warrants for the production of emails related to a tax fraud investigation, the U.S. government argues in a July 18 motion asking the court to review and vacate that decision, arguing that its warrant applications comported with the requirements of the Fourth Amendment to the U.S. Constitution (In re Search of Information Associated with 15 Email Addresses Stored at Premises Owned, Maintained, Controlled or Operated by 1&1 Media, Inc., et al., No. 2:17-cm-03152, M.D.
 Ala.).